 It is interesting, if one cared to look, that the increase in pain medication like Fentanyl in our society is parallels the failing educational system, health care system and downfall of social morality.
-Our present society accepts a below standard education and ends up unable to solve simple family problems; cannot deal with work disputes, and lacks the know-how to increase their personal well-being meanwhile the large pharmaceutical corporations by use of advertisement resort to medication for the slightest aches and ailments.
+Our present society accepts a below-standard education and ends up unable to solve simple family problems; cannot deal with workplace disputes, and lacks the know-how to increase their personal well-being meanwhile the large pharmaceutical corporations by use of advertisement resort to medication for the slightest aches and ailments.
 The emotional pain of losing a job, the broken vow, betrayed agreements even the pain of losing a loved one leaves people with unwanted emotional conditions.
-With no immediate solution it’s not long before they discover that prescription medications and illicit drugs or alcohol will numb the condition, at least temporarily.
+With no immediate solution, it’s not long before they discover that prescription medications and illicit drugs or alcohol will numb the condition, at least temporarily.

-Illicit drugs, prescription pain medications like Fentanyl and all mind altering substances have a numbing effect, this is mainly why people abuse them.
-It causes a break in perception between the mind and one’s actual feeling.
+Illicit drugs, prescription pain medications like Fentanyl and all mind-altering substances have a numbing effect, this is mainly why people abuse them.
+It causes a break in perception between the mind and one’s actual feelings.
 Feeling betrayed is a normal emotion, sensing grief when a family member dies is expected, the sense of failure after not closing the “big deal” is simply part of living, what one does with these feelings is what determines their future.
 Numbing the feeling with Fentanyl or other drugs will only send all your abilities into the shadows of death.
 But facing these and learning from them and accepting that they exist is a wonderful thing.
 You are as alive as you can feel.